MBAigner/Making-maDMPs-human-readable/README.md

 The main file of our tool can be found in the directory  ```scripts```.
 In the following, we will show up needed software and libraries for the execution of our tool.

-### Needed libraries and pre-installed software
+### Needed libraries

 * ```python``` version 3.6
 * ```tkinter``` version 8.6
 * ```jinja2``` version 2.10.1
 * ```pdfkit``` version 0.6.1

+### Pre-installed software

-Also, the software  ```wkhtmltopdf ``` needs to be installed, for the creation of pdf documents.
+The software  ```wkhtmltopdf``` needs to be installed for the creation of pdf documents, since it is used by the ```pdfkit``` library.

 Guides how to install this on a certain operating system can be found [here](https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf/).
 We used version 0.12.4 for our project.

 ## How-to